CyFI-Lab-Public/MARSEA/s2e_win/README.md

 If prompted by visual studio, install the EasyHookNative NuGet package.

-Compile the solution as a Release build for Win32.
-This will produce an modified EasyHook and custom-hook DLL.
+Build the Win32 Release solution for projects `custom-hook` and `malware-inject`.
+This will produce an modified custom-hook DLL and malware-inject.exe

 The custom-hook.cpp can be modified and recompiled to include any new function models.